 When you need a refill, contact your pharmacy.
 In most cases, your pharmacy will have the updated information regarding your prescriptions and can provide you with the medications you need.
-If they need an authorization for a refill, they can request that from us electronically.
+If they need authorization for a refill, they can request that from us electronically.
 Additionally, the pharmacy may be able to assist in urgent need situations.

 Within our Rocky Mountain Diabetes complex, we have a full-service pharmacy, Rocky Mountain Pharmacy.
-Many patients find this pharmacy a convenient place to fill and refill prescriptions and our providers are closely connected and have easy access to the pharmacy staff.
+Many patients find this pharmacy a convenient place to fill and refill prescriptions, and our providers are closely connected and have easy access to the pharmacy staff.

-Maintain a Regular Visit Schedule: As you visit your physician regularly (no less than once per year), he or she can determine when adjustments to your medications are necessary.
+Maintain a regular visit schedule: As you visit your physician regularly (no less than once per year), he or she can determine when adjustments to your medications are necessary.
 Additionally, our office can update your pharmacy electronically with your prescription information.
 Typically, refills are authorized to last one year.

 Patients may request these samples by simply calling 24 hours ahead, and then coming in after 24 hours to pick up the samples.
-Our nursing staff will process requests periodically during each work day.
+Our nursing staff will process requests periodically during each workday.
 They will leave the samples that we have available at the front desk for you to pick up.
 Samples can only be provided for the prescribed medications of the requestor.
 Requested samples are not always available.